aRPy Ambassador Program: Bios and Contact Information

 |

-Jane Stadnik joined the PEAL Center- Pennsylvania's Parent, Training, and Information Center in 2015 as a Parent Advisor in Pittsburgh Pa.
+Jane Stadnik joined the PEAL Center—Pennsylvania State Parent and Training and Information Center (PEAL Center) in 2015 as a Parent Advisor in Pittsburgh.
 Prior to beginning her work at the PEAL Center, she spent 21 years as an Early Childhood Educator, seeing firsthand the importance of high quality early childhood programs.
 Being a parent of a child with a disability and an early childhood educator the importance of good quality programs for ALL children is imperative to inclusive communities.
 Children with disabilities that are in included in their early childhood communities often make the transition to their school age communities fully included insuring a better future outcome for all children.

 |